MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 -- Start ingesting the table with the updated schema or fix ALTER SOURCE mz_source ADD SUBSOURCE table_1;
 ```
+#### Adding subsources

+When adding subsources to a PostgreSQL source, Materialize opens a temporary
+replication slot to snapshot the new subsources' current states.
+After
+completing the snapshot, the table will be kept up-to-date, like all other
+tables in the publication.

+#### Dropping subsources

+Dropping a subsource prevents Materialize from ingesting any data from it, in
+addition to dropping any state that Materialize previously had for the table.

 ## Related pages